foxssake/netfox/docs/netfox/tutorials/predicting-input.md

 can base our prediction off of.
 This is done by calling `RollbackSynchronizer.has_input()`.

-For the actual prediction, you may also consider the age of the last known input.
+For the actual prediction, consider the age of the last known input.
 This is obtained by calling `RollbackSynchronizer.get_input_age()`, which will return the applied input's age in ticks.

 ---